sympower/dt-data-load-tool/docs/website/docs/walkthroughs/share-a-dataset.md

     load_info = pipeline.run(data)
 ```

 And that's it regarding the code modifications!
-If you run the script, `dlt` will create an identical
+If you run the script, `data_load_tool` will create an identical
 dataset to what you had in `duckdb` but in BigQuery.

 ## 2. Enable access to BigQuery and obtain credentials

-Please [follow these steps](../dlt-ecosystem/destinations/bigquery.md) to enable `dlt` to write data
+Please [follow these steps](../dlt-ecosystem/destinations/bigquery.md) to enable `data_load_tool` to write data
 to BigQuery.

 ## 3. Add credentials to secrets.toml